denics/jacpi/README.md

 ## COMPILE
 ```tar xvfj jacpi-x.xx.tar.bz2 (where x.xx is the version number)```

 ```ant```

 ## USE
 ```java Jacpi```

 or

 ```java Jacpi arg (where arg is BAT1 or BAT2 etc)```

 to load from shell without X.

 ## DOCUMENTATION
- In the doc directory you can find a detailed javadoc documentation about the Jlibacpi You can use and modify Jlibacpi to be used with your programs.
+In the doc directory you can find a detailed javadoc documentation about the Jlibacpi

+Feel free to use and modify Jlibacpi to be used with your programs.